-Tile is a versatile accent that allows you to add decorative and useful embellishments to your kitchen, bathroom and many other areas.
-Depending on what material you choose, tile can last for the entire lifetime of a house, so it's important to select a style and color that you will enjoy for years to come.
-Tile is made from either ceramic or stone, with a number of different options available within each category.
-Knowing which styles and finishes work best in each room and what materials are best able to withstand moisture and resist stains will help you determine which type of tile is best suited to your needs.
-Consider the following questions to help make your selection:
+|Tile flooring is versatile, and can be used in any room in your home.
+As an accent, you can use tile to add decorative embellishments to your kitchen, bathroom and many other areas.
+Depending on what material you choose, tile can last for the entire lifetime of a house.
+It is important to select style and color that you will enjoy for years to come.
+Tile is made from either ceramic or stone with a number of different options available within each category.
+Knowing which styles and finishes work best in each room and what materials are best to withstand moisture and resist stains.
+It helps you determine which type of tile is best suited to your needs.

 • What types of applications can tile be used for?